How can I send money by online banking overseas?

 Expert Answer

-Now, while you initiate a bank wire through your online banking, it's crucial to understand that many modern fintech platforms also allow you to send money internationally *from* your bank account, but they aren't your bank.
-These are licensed money transmitters, and they often offer a much more competitive alternative.
+Now, while you initiate a bank wire through your online banking, it's crucial to understand that many modern fintech platforms also allow you to send money internationally from your bank account via ACH (Automated Clearing House) or debit pull.
+These are licensed money transmitters that often offer a much more competitive alternative.
 Companies like Wise (formerly TransferWise), Remitly, WorldRemit, OFX, and Xe specialize in international transfers.
 You link your bank account to their platform online, and they handle the conversion and transfer.

-For example, Wise is well-known for offering close to the mid-market exchange rate with transparent, low fees, making it a very cost-effective option for many.
-They also offer multi-currency accounts that can be useful.
-Remitly and WorldRemit are strong contenders, especially for remittances to emerging markets like Mexico, the Philippines, or India, often providing options like cash pickup, mobile money deposits, or even door-to-door delivery in some regions, alongside direct bank deposits.
-OFX and Xe are often favored for larger transfers or by businesses due to their competitive rates and dedicated account managers.
+For example, Wise is well-known for offering the mid-market exchange rate (the one you see on Google) with transparent, low fees, making it a highly cost-effective option.
+As of late 2024, they support transfers to over 160 countries.
+Remitly and WorldRemit remain strong contenders for remittances to emerging markets like Mexico, the Philippines, or India.
+They offer specialized delivery options like cash pickup, mobile money deposits (e.g., GCash, M-Pesa, or BKash), or even home delivery in specific regions.
+OFX and Xe remain favored for larger transfers (typically over $5,000) because they often provide better exchange rates as the transfer volume increases and offer tools like "Forward Contracts" to lock in rates and navigate market volatility.

-So, when you think about sending money "by online banking overseas," you're really choosing between two main paths: directly through your bank's wire transfer service, or using a specialized online money transfer service that funds the transfer from your bank account.
-For most people looking for the best rates and lowest fees, especially for personal remittances, the specialized online money transfer services are usually the better choice.
-Just remember to compare their current exchange rates and fees for your specific destination before committing.
-And always double-check all recipient details to avoid delays or lost funds.
+So, when you think about sending money "by online banking overseas," you're really choosing between two main paths: directly through your bank's wire transfer service, or using a specialized online money transfer service funded by your bank account.
+For most people looking for the best rates and lowest fees—especially for personal remittances—the specialized online money transfer services are usually the superior choice.
+Always compare the "total cost" (fee + exchange rate markup) for your specific destination before committing, and double-check recipient details like IBANs to avoid funds being held or returned.

 Share Your Experience